 The brake shoes must be adjusted after the first 200 miles of use, and each 3,000 miles thereafter.
 Most axles are fitted with a brake mechanism that will automatically adjust the brake shoes when the trailer is "hard braked" from a rearward direction.
+Trailer disc brakes are self-adjusting and do not need to be periodically adjusted.
+Using pads or shoes without enough brake lining material can result in brake damage, create excessive heat and potentially cause the loss of braking capacity.
 Read your axle and brake manual to see how to adjust your brakes.
 If you do not have this manual, contact your dealer for assistance.

-9.2.2.2 Manually Adjusting Brake Shoes
+9.2.2.2 MANUALLY ADJUSTING BRAKE SHOES

-Some braking systems are not automatically adjusted.
+Most braking systems are not automatically adjusted.
 These brakes require manual adjustment.
 The following steps apply to adjust most manually adjustable brakes.